cknermann/WINE-on-ChromeOS/README.md

 # WINE-on-ChromeOS

 This shell-script can be used to install WINE in the Chrome OS Linux environment.
 It was inspired by the how-tos I found [here](https://beebom.com/how-use-windows-10-apps-chromebook-using-wine/) and [here](https://www.linuxmadesimple.info/2020/07/how-to-install-wine-501-on-chromebook.html).
-The commands would not work for me in the first place, though.
-As it turned out, the "--keyserver" parameter needed to be enhanced with protocol and port, as mentioned [here](https://unix.stackexchange.com/questions/361642/keyserver-receive-failed-on-every-keyserver-available).
+With Chrome OS 97 and newer moving from Debian 10 "Buster" to 11 "Bullseye", I updated the script to use OpenPGP repository signing keys instead of the depracted apt-key command, as outlined [here](https://www.linuxuprising.com/2021/01/apt-key-is-deprecated-how-to-add.html).

 Now the script automatically executes all necessary steps to setup WINE and launch it's configuration tool.
-Just install the Linux (Beta) on your Chromebook, preferably choosing more than the default partition size of 10.0 GB.
+Just install the Linux environment on your Chromebook, preferably choosing more than the default partition size of 10.0 GB.
 Then update Linux...

 ```
 sudo apt-get update